 Workman was born in Arkansas and studied at the Juilliard School.
-Opera engagements include the title role in Palestrina for Bavarian State Opera, Alwa (Lulu), Laca Klemeň (Jenůfa) and Tito (La clemenza di Tito) for La Monnaie, Brussels, Erik (Der fliegende Holländer) and Tito for Teatr Wielki, Warsaw, Alviano (Die Gezeichneten) and Faust (La Damnation de Faust) for Opéra de Lyon, Bassanio (The Merchant of Venice) for Bregenz Festival and Teatr Wielki, the title role in Marco Polo for Dutch National Opera, Flamand (Capriccio), Prince (The Love for Three Oranges) and the title role of Der Zwerg for Paris Opéra, Albert Gregor (The Makropulos Case) for Opéra national du Rhin and San Francisco Opera, Idomeneo for Prague State Opera, Paul (Die tote Stadt) in Kassel, Finn/Bayan (Ruslan and Lyudmila) for the Bolshoi Theatre and Nobile for Salzburg Festival.
+Selected opera engagements include Skuratov (From the House of the Dead), Tenor/Bacchus (Ariadne auf Naxos) and the title role in Palestrina for Bavarian State Opera, Alwa (Lulu), Laca Klemen (Jenufa) and Tito (La clemenza di Tito) for La Monnaie, Brussels, Alwa for Vienna State Opera, Hamburg State Opera and Rome Opera, Tenor/Bacchus for Vienna State Opera, Erik (Der fliegende Holländer) and Tito for Teatr Wielki, Warsaw, Alviano (Die Gezeichneten) and Faust (La Damnation de Faust) for Opéra de Lyon, Bassanio (The Merchant of Venice) for Bregenz Festival and Teatr Wielki, the title role in Marco Polo for Dutch National Opera, Flamand (Capriccio) and the title role of Der Zwerg for Paris Opéra, Boris (Kát’a Kabanová) and Idomeneo for Rome Opera, Nadir (Les Pêcheurs de perles) for Opera Vlaanderen and in Luxembourg, Paul (Die tote Stadt) for Hamburg State Opera, Finn/Bayan (Ruslan and Lyudmila) for the Bolshoi Theatre and Edmund (Reimann’s Lear) and Nobile for Salzburg Festival.